statechannels/website/server/docs/getting-started.md

 The backend logic for the game is implemented by pure functions in the Solidity contract, **HighRoller.sol**.
 Functionality handled includes answering the following questions:

-1. whose turn is it now?
+1. Whose turn is it now?
-2. what are the possible actions / moves a user can legally execute?
+2. What are the possible actions / moves a user can legally execute?
-3. when is the game over?
+3. When is the game over?
-4. what happens to the stake when the game is over?
+4. What happens to the stake when the game is over?

 The contract has already been written, and can be found [here](https://github.com/counterfactual/monorepo/blob/master/packages/apps/contracts/HighRollerApp.sol).

 The UI and client logic for the game is implemented in **HighRoller.js**.
 Functionality handled includes:

-1. proposing a game to another user
+1. Proposing a game to another user
-2. accepting a proposal from another user
+2. Accepting a proposal from another user
-3. taking an action when it is your turn
+3. Taking an action when it is your turn
-4. listening for other players to take their turns
+4. Listening for other players to take their turns
-5. leaving a game when it’s over
+5. Leaving a game when it’s over

 You will create this file and all the functionality by following this guide.